-1) Imperfect channel reciprocity: TDD was expected to be more desirable for CoMP because it can obtain CSIT by exploiting the reciprocity between uplink and downlink channels.
+Imperfect Channel Reciprocity - TDD was expected to be more desirable for CoMP because it can obtain CSIT by exploiting the reciprocity between uplink and downlink channels.
 Unfortunately, only uplink and downlink propagation channels are reciprocal.
 The baseband equivalent channel is no longer reciprocal due to the different characteristics of radio frequency (RF) chains used in reception and transmission in practical systems.

-Self calibration is a popular antenna calibration method in single cell systems.
+Self-calibration is a popular antenna calibration method in single cell systems.
 It adjusts all antennas at one BS to achieve the same RF analog gain as that of a reference antenna, and hence ensures a constant scalar ambiguity between the uplink and downlink channels for all antennas.
-As shown in Fig. 2 (a), the equivalent downlink and uplink channels between BS1 and MS1 are related by $\mathbf{h}{11} = a{11}\mathbf{h}{11,U}$, where a{11} is a complex ambiguity factor.
+As shown in Fig. 2a, the equivalent downlink and uplink channels between BS1 and MS1 are related by $\mathbf{h}{11} = a{11}\mathbf{h}{11,U}$ , where $a{11}$ is a complex ambiguity factor.
 Such a scalar ambiguity does not affect the performance of single-cell single-user systems.
-However, when self calibration is employed at each BS in CoMP systems, it will lead to N_b ambiguity factors between the uplink and downlink channels at different coordinated BSs, i.e., a{11} and a{12} for a two BSs CoMP illustrated in Fig. 2 (a).
-Then the global equivalent uplink channel $g{1,U}$ and downlink channel g_1 of MS1 is related by $\mathbf{g}1 = \mathbf{g}{1,U} \mathbf{A}1$, where \mathbf{A}1 is the diagonal ambiguity matrix as shown in Fig. 2(a).
+However, when self-calibration is employed at each BS in CoMP systems, it will lead to $N_b$ ambiguity factors between the uplink and downlink channels at different coordinated BSs (i.e., $\alpha{11}$ and $\alpha{12}$ for the two BSs CoMP illustrated in Fig. 2a).
+Then the global equivalent uplink channel $\mathbf{g}{1,U}$ and downlink channel $\mathbf{g}1$ of MS1 is related by $\mathbf{g}1 = \mathbf{g}{1,U}\mathbf{A}1$ , where $A_1$ is the diagonal ambiguity matrix as shown in Fig. 2a.

 The multiple ambiguity factors in the global equivalent channels lead to imperfect downlink global CSIT even if the uplink channel estimation is perfect.
 Such an ambiguity is more detrimental than channel estimation errors.
 Because it is a kind of multiplicative noise rather than additive noise, it will hinder co-phasing of coherent CoMP transmission.
-Under some circumstances, sharing all data among BSs might not be advantageous anymore, given such an undesirable multiplicative noise [6].
+Under some circumstances, sharing all data among BSs might not be advantageous anymore, given such undesirable multiplicative noise [6].

 One possible way to avoid this dilemma is over-the-air calibration.
-It has been applied in single-cell systems to achieve the same goal as the self calibration for one BS.
-In CoMP it can be employed to calibrate the antennas among the BSs, where the channel is estimated simultaneously through two different approaches: through reciprocity of propagation channels and through measurement on the downlink and feedback; knowledge of those two channel estimates allows to estimate multiple ambiguity factors.
+It has been applied in single-cell systems to achieve the same goal as self-calibration for one BS.
+In CoMP it can be employed to calibrate the antennas among the BSs, where the channel is estimated simultaneously through two different approaches: reciprocity of propagation channels, and measurement on the downlink and feedback; knowledge of those two channel estimates allows multiple ambiguity factors to be estimated.
 The performance of this method depends on the accuracy of the channel estimation.
-To improve the performance, the calibration needs to be obtained from the measurements of multiple uplink and downlink frames or of multiple users.
+To improve the performance, the calibration needs to be obtained from the measurements of multiple uplink and downlink frames or multiple users.

 In practice, the interference experienced at the BSs and MSs are also not reciprocal.
-As a result, the actual SINR to assist downlink modulation and coding selection (MCS) should be estimated at the MS then fed back to the BSs.
+As a result, the actual SINR to assist downlink modulation and coding selection (MCS) should be estimated at the MS, then fed back to the BSs.

-2) Training overhead: To estimate the global channel for downlink cooperative transmission, the uplink training overhead is proportional to the number of MSs and transmit antennas at each MS, which is roughly N_b times the overhead of single-cell systems, where N_b is the number of the coordinated BSs.
-To ensure that the downlink spectral efficiency gain over Non-CoMP is not "eaten up" by the uplink training overhead, it is paramount to reduce the training overhead especially for relatively fast fading channels.
+Training Overhead - To estimate the global channel for downlink cooperative transmission, the uplink training overhead is proportional to the number of MSs and transmit antennas at each MS, which is roughly $N_b$ times the overhead of single-cell systems, where $N_b$ is the number of the coordinated BSs.
+To ensure that the downlink spectral efficiency gain over non-CoMP is not "eaten up" by the uplink training overhead, it is paramount to reduce the training overhead, especially for relatively fast fading channels.